Beliefs & Values

 We are living into this belief when we:

-• Direct our first suspicions and curiosities we act on are about systems and incentives, not people
+Direct our first suspicions and curiosities to the systems and incentives, not people.

 We are living out of alignment when we: